NVIDIA/NeMo-Guardrails/nemoguardrails/library/autoguard/README.md

 define bot inform autoguard factcheck output violation "$bot_message Factcheck output violation has been detected by AutoGuard."
 ```

-Within the flow you can see we have an action for custom relevant chunk extraction, `autoguard_retrieve_relevant_chunks_input`,
-which ensures that the documents are passed in the context for the guardrail while using it for user input.

 The output of the factcheck endpoint provides you with a factcheck score against which we can add a threshold which determines whether the given output is factually correct or not.